psychopy/workshops/source/3hrs/21codeComponents.rst

 Translation errors
 ----------------------------
-In order to run online, our python experiment needs to be converted to JS.
+To run online, our python experiment needs to be converted to JS.
 If you have your code type set to Auto ->JS you might notice when these errors can occur.

-We will talk about that in :ref: `debuggingOnline3Hrs`
+We will talk about that in :ref:`debuggingOnline3Hrs`

 Basic Python syntax
 --------------------------------------